 There’s that good old say… “fail to plan, plan to fail.”

-6. Design Great Offers
+6. Design great offers

-And – human nature being what it is – when an offer is “exclusive,” “limited” or “in high demand” it triggers a physiological reaction that makes the offer even more appealing.
+And – human nature being what it is – when an offer is “exclusive,” “limited,” or “in high demand,” it triggers a physiological reaction that makes the offer even more appealing.

 The higher the perception of value, the more irresistible the offer.